whizse/liferea-plugins/README.md

 Epiphany.
 99.9% of the work is not mine, I do take credit for the new bugs in this version.

+##  Floating statusbar ##
+Regain some screen real estate by replacing the static statusbar with a floating counterpart.
+Similar to the ones used in web browsers.

+Uses code gratefully borrowed from the Catfish file searching tool, thank you guys!

+This is an experimental plugin that reparents some UI elements in the main Liferea window.

 ## utilities ##
 Not a plugin.
 Small utilities I re-use for plugins.